Sabah-pirani/Mexico_City_Chlorine_Levels_Application/README_template.md

 1. There are two ways in which this application is intended to be used:

    1. The database file provided in the repository has data from XX-XX-XX until 4-16-2019.
-If you simply wish to query the data provided within the already provided database file you may simply run the main_app.py file on your command line, using the runserver command proceeding the python main_app.py command to allow the application to run on your local computer.
-Then open any web browser and navigate to your local server address.
+If you simply wish to query the data provided within the provided database file you may simply run the main_app.py file on your command line, using the runserver command proceeding the python main_app.py command to allow the application to run on your local computer.
+Then open any web browser and navigate to your local server address (often ` http://localhost:5000/`).
 This page will have an introduction and links to other pages that allow you to query the database and view visualizations.
 The code for the command line would look as follows:

       `python main_app.py runserver`